To guide staff in the referral, intake and service delivery of the Best

 A new CEM must be completed at entry, six months, and at exit from the service.
 These results must be entered onto Assist.
 The matrix may be completed at other times with the family and are filed in Objective.

-Edinburgh Post Natal Depression Scale and the Ages and Stages Questionnaire can be found in the Best Beginnings Plus Model & Practice and Procedures Guide in related resources.
+Edinburgh Post Natal Depression Scale and the Ages and Stages Questionnaire can be found in the BB Plus Model & Practice and Procedures Guide in related resources.

 in consultation with the CHN, determine if a family is engaging well or has a strong working relationship with one professional and agree for that person to complete the relevant assessments and share the information accordingly.

-Before closing the Best Beginnings Plus worker must:
+Before closing BB Plus workers must:

-At closure Best Beginnings Plus worker must:
+At closure BB Plus workers must:

 Transferring clients between districts takes place in accordance with procedures set out in the section 'Case transfer for child protection concerns' in Chapter 2.2: Case allocations, management, transfer, requests for co-working or services and case closure.